H-1B Visa

 Other Type Of Work Visa

-H1-B non-immigrant Visa processing times might vary based on the service center you submit your application to and the type of processing service (Standard or Premium).
+H-1B non-immigrant Visa processing times may vary depending on the service center to which you submit your application and the type of processing service (Standard or Premium).

-Adjudication of H1-B petitions usually take 4-5 months on the part of USCIS unless Premium Processing is requested.
+Adjudication of H-1B petitions typically takes 4-5 months on the part of USCIS, unless Premium Processing is requested.

 Step 3: Get approval from USCIS